CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 Appropriate measures MUST be identified and implemented to avoid violations of relevant requirements.
 If violations of relevant requirements are identified, appropriate corrective actions MUST be taken to correct the deviations.

 #### ORP.5.A3 Employee commitment to comply with applicable laws, regulations and regulations [Supervisor, Human Resources]
-All employees MUST be trained in and required to comply with applicable laws (eg privacy), regulations and internal regulations.
+All employees MUST be trained in and required to comply with applicable laws (such as privacy), regulations and internal regulations.
 Employees MUST know which legal framework determines their activity.

 Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​compliance management.
 They SHOULD be implemented in principle.

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the field of compliance management.
+Together with the basic requirements, the following requirements are in line with the state of the art in the area of ​​compliance management (requirements management).
 They SHOULD be implemented in principle.

 #### ORP.5.A4 Conception and Organization of Compliance Management [Institutional Management]

 Appropriate processes and organizational structures SHOULD be established to provide an overview of the different legal requirements for each area of ​​the institution.
-For this purpose, responsible persons SHOULD be named and their responsibilities with regard to compliance management determined.
+For this purpose, responsible persons SHOULD be named and their duties in relation to compliance management determined.

 Compliance Managers and ISB SHOULD collaborate regularly.
 Together, they SHOULD integrate security requirements into compliance management, translate security-relevant requirements into security measures and monitor their implementation.

 #### ORP.5.A5 Exemptions [Supervisors, Information Security Officer (ISB)]

 In individual cases, it may be necessary to deviate from the provisions made.
 However, justified exceptions SHOULD in any case be approved by an authorized body after a risk assessment.
 It SHOULD give an approval procedure for exemptions.
 It SHOULD give an overview of all issued exemptions.
-A corresponding procedure for documentation and a review process SHOULD be established.
+An appropriate procedure for documentation and a review process SHOULD be established.
 All exemptions SHOULD be temporary.

 #### ORP.5.A6 Instructing the staff in the safe handling of IT [Supervisors, Human Resources]